 • Submit official transcripts for high school students

-• Submit copies of the student's last three years of achievement test
+• Submit copies of the last three years of achievement test scores (norm-referenced)

 Required Supplemental Forms

 • Submit a completed and signed Record Release form

 • Elementary applicants: homeroom teacher and an additional teacher